-The librarians at Edmonds CC will work with you to provide your students with access to their course reading materials.
+The librarians at Edmonds College will work with you to provide your students with access to their course reading materials.
 There are several options available for making books, articles, websites and other resources easily and readily accessible.

 The most commonly used method is to place your course textbook on reserve in the library.
 To do this: Download and fill out the form.
 Email or deliver the form and materials to Lurana Culligan (email@example.com).
 Questions?
 See FAQs below or contact Lurana at 425.640.1530.